Swap Dynamics in Single-Peaked Housing Markets: Properties of swap dynamics

-\begin{proof} Let us consider, towards contradiction, an allocation $\pi$ stable with respect to $C_2$ but not with respect to $C_n$.
-As $\pi$ is not stable w.r.t. $C_n$, there exists an improving deal $\mu = \tuple{a_1, \ldots, a_k}$, with $2 < k \leq n$, in $\pi$.
-We assume $\mu$ to be the smallest such improving deal (corresponding to the smallest $k$).
+Let us consider an allocation $\pi$ stable with respect to $C_2$ but not with respect to $C_n$.
+Since $\pi$ is not stable with respect to $C_n$, there exists at least one improving deal in $\pi$.
+Let $\mu$ be the smallest improving cycle-deal, i.e., which involves the smallest number of agents.
+Assume without loss of generality that $\mu = \tuple{a_1, \ldots, a_k}$, with $2 < k \leq n$.